World Cancer Day

 Learning about cancer can be daunting – whether you need information for yourself, or you want to support a loved one.

-As you grow older, there are resources such as cancer screening programs that can help find cancer early and get the best outcomes.
+There are resources such as cancer screening programs that can help find cancer early, or even prevent it.

-This World Cancer Day, we are encouraging people impacted by a cancer diagnosis to ensure they have all the information they need.
+It is important that anyone impacted by a cancer diagnosis has all the information they need.

 But many people might be unaware of the treatments and care that exist, or even how to navigate the health system together with the many services and supports that exist.